Payara Cloud

 -s, --subscription=<subscriptionName>

-Name of subscription to use.
-Only necessary when account has access to multiple subscriptions.
+Specify the name of the subscription to use.
+This is only necessary when your account has access to multiple subscriptions.

-Duration in seconds specifying how long to wait for deployment to complete
+Sets how long to wait for deployment completion on the client side.